micmejia/bible-dump/NKJV/Joshua/Josh 5.md

 ###### 1
-So it was, when all the kings of the Amorites who _were_ on the west side of the Jordan, and all the kings of the Canaanites who _were_ by the sea, heard that the Lord had dried up the waters of the Jordan from before the children of Israel until [^a]we had crossed over, that [^b]their heart melted; and there was no spirit in them any longer because of the children of Israel.
+So it was, when all the kings of the Amorites who _were_ on the west side of the Jordan, and all the kings of the Canaanites who _were_ by the sea, heard that the Lord had dried up the waters of the Jordan from before the children of Israel until we had crossed over, that their heart melted; and there was no spirit in them any longer because of the children of Israel.

 ###### 2
 At that time the Lord said to Joshua, "Make flint knives for yourself, and circumcise the sons of Israel again the second time."

 ###### 3
-So Joshua made flint knives for himself, and circumcised the sons of Israel at [^c]the hill of the foreskins.
+So Joshua made flint knives for himself, and circumcised the sons of Israel at the hill of the foreskins.

 ###### 4
 And this _is_ the reason why Joshua circumcised them: All the people who came out of Egypt _who were_ males, all the men of war, had died in the wilderness on the way, after they had come out of Egypt.